arvigeus/AZ-204/Learning Path/Containers.md

 The platform middleware handles several things for your app:

-- Authenticates users and clients with the specified identity provider(s)
+- Authenticates users and clients with the specified identity providers
 - Manages the authenticated session
 - Injects identity information into HTTP request headers